Flint1025/EE273/README.md

 # What needs to be improved

-For convenience, we just created text files to record the information as this program's "database".
-It shall be improved by creating database and accessing it using SQL.
+The program's database files were initially created using pure text files.
+It shall be improved by reformatting the database into csv files.